5 Famous Places in Tonga

 5 Famous Places in Tonga(c) tongapocketguide.com

-A famous natural attraction in Tonga is the Mapu ‘a Vaea Blowholes.
-This natural water display stretches some 5km (3 miles) along the southern coastline of Tongatapu, shooting the ocean’s waves up to 30m (100ft) in the air through narrow blowholes.
+A famous natural attraction in Tonga is the Mapua ‘a Vaea Blowholes.
+This natural water display stretches some 5 km (3 mi) along the southern coastline of Tongatapu, shooting the ocean’s waves up to 30 m (100 ft) in the air through narrow blowholes.
 When the water falls back to earth, it cascades down the tiered reef.
 Check out more famous natural attractions in the 10 Best Natural Attractions in Tonga.

 5. Swallows Cave

 If you’ve seen photos of an underwater cave with thousands of fish and beams of light casting through the cave’s entrance, then chances are it’s of Swallows Cave.
 Etched into the cliffs of Kapa Island in Vava’u, Swallows Cave is a top spot to visit on snorkelling and boating tours in the island group.
-The cave is known for being home to rare Pacific swallows, but the snorkelling here is what the cave is most famous for.
-Check out more sights like this in the 10 Amazing Natural Attractions in Vava’u.
+The cave is known for being home to rare Pacific swallows (‘anapekapeka), but the snorkelling here is what the cave is most famous for.
+Check out more sights in the area in Sightseeing in Vava’u: Top 10 Sights & Natural Attractions.

 5 Famous Places in Tonga(c) tongapocketguide.com